8 robots racing to win the delivery wars of 2019

 A small army of Kiwibots is already at work on the UC Berkeley campus, where one recently caught fire due to a hardware malfunction.
 The company’s bots are relatively tiny and specialize in personal food delivery (the perfect value proposition for college campuses).

-The company, which deployed its first bot in 2017, claims they’re 65% faster than human couriers thanks to their size, AI, and constant speed.
-It also says that the average delivery time is 27 minutes, with a 4.6 star (of 5) customer service rating.
-They require people to go down to the street to pick their stuff, though it’s easy to imagine this making it easier for the bots on complex college campuses.
+The company, which deployed its first bot in 2017, claims they’re 65% faster than human couriers, thanks to their size, AI, and constant speed.
+It also says that the average delivery time is 27 minutes, with a 4.6 star (out of 5) customer service rating.
+They require people to go down to the street to pick up their stuff, though it’s easy to imagine this making it easier for the bots on complex college campuses.

 Starship Robots